 - Accommodate: If critical businesses or organizations — such as restaurants, office buildings, schools and hospitals — are affected by a water main break, Water Department staff members will work to accommodate them with temporary services as feasible.

 Repairing the Main

 When a water main break is confirmed, a crew will set up a work zone with appropriate traffic control measures.
 The crew will also turn off the main (immediately, if needed) and call in an emergency utility markout as required by law.
 Emergency Markouts may take up to 2 hours to complete as other utilities, such as gas, telecom, and electric, must respond.
 After the utilities have been marked, the crew will excavate and secure a trench and begin repairs.
 Crews work continuously to repair breaks and restore water service; however, unforeseen challenges can arise causing the process to take longer, including:

 - Delays marking utilities or mismarked utilities

 - Working around other utilities (gas, telephone, power or fiber optics)

 - Safety of repair crews

 Notifying residents in the immediate area of the problem is, of course, a primary concern.
 Sometimes customers will be notified directly via fliers.
-Information on water main repairs is typically shared on Facebook, Twitter, and the Township’s website.
-Other times we’ll utilize the Township’s Swift911 (Emergency Notifications) system to provide notification about an emergency.
+Information on water main repairs is typically shared on Facebook, Twitter, the Township’s website and the Rave Alert/Smart911 (Emergency Notifications) system.
 In the case of a serious, widespread situation, the local media may be notified.
-Residents may be asked to conserve water during the emergency.
+Residents may be asked to conserve water or boil water during the emergency.
 It’s always a good idea to have a few gallons of water stored away in case of emergency.